 More formal professional qualifications can be obtained from the BCS (The Chartered Institute for IT), including certifications in:

 - agile development

 Employers may expect you to become professionally certified in any relevant technologies they use.
 For example, they may fund an Oracle certification for staff working with Oracle databases or a Microsoft certification for those building web applications in .NET.

-Depending on your career path, employers may offer in-house or external management, business and systems analysis, and project management training.
+Depending on your career path, your employers may offer in-house or external management, business/systems analysis, and project management training.

 Web developers in agencies and tech organisations usually start their careers as junior or entry-level developers before progressing to senior or mid-level developers after around five years.

 In an agency this usually means meeting more clients, leading client meetings and working on more important projects.
 Senior developers might also manage one or two junior developers.

 After ten or more years the next step is to lead developer, technical lead or head of development.
 This generally involves managing a team of web developers and contributing to the organisation's technical strategy and goals.
 You will usually see the amount of coding work decrease.